Undersea and Hyperbaric Medicine

 Board certification afterwards?

 UHM is an ACGME-accredited fellowship.
 Board certification in UHM is available after completing the fellowship.
-This certification covers the individual for a period of ten years upon which they will need to re-certify in order to continue working within UHM.
+After taking the initial certification test, physicians will need to complete longitudinal assessments similar to their American Board of Emergency Medicine (ABEM) requirements.

 Average salary during fellowship